witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 	(\d{3})

-> The opening parenthesis option in my solution is unneccessary.
-Merely capturing the first group of three digits will accomplish this task.
+> This expression captures the first group of three digits.

 ## Example 2 Challenge

 #### Use Case

-Using the same phone number data from example 2, capture all digits of the phone number only: assume this string will be used for robo-dialing.
+Using the same phone number data from Example 2, capture all digits of the phone number only: assume this string will be used for robo-dialing.

 task		|	text						| capture
 ------- | --------------- | -------